TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/Model.rst

 ===================

-The model in this example is kept quite basic: Each tea can have a title, a description and optionally images attached.
+The model in this example is kept quite basic: Each tea can have a title, a description and optionally an image attached.

 ..  uml::